-- (c) Interpretation.
+- (d) Interpretation.
 All restrictions on the use of land is restricted to the objects, growth, and use of land within the right-of-way of the Columbia County Highways.
-Whenever it is questionable as to whether an object or a part of an object is within the jurisdiction of this ordinance, the entire object shall be considered to be entirely within. - (d) Access Control Map.
+Whenever it is questionable as to whether an object or a part of an object is within the jurisdiction of this ordinance, the entire object shall be considered to be entirely within. - (e) Access Control Map.
 The location of access points on CTHs will be established on a map named "THE OFFICIAL HIGHWAY ACCESS CONTROL MAP OF COLUMBIA COUNTY," which will be drawn and updated by Highway and Transportation.
 Copies of this map will be available to the public at Highway and Transportation.

-(e) Land Division and Zoning Approvals.
+(f) Land Division and Zoning Approvals.

 - 1. Before any vacant parcel of land is allowed to be subdivided, pursuant to the Columbia County Land Division and Subdivision Ordinance, it shall be proven by the applicant that access can be provided to each proposed parcel in such a way that it will not violate any of the regulations of this Ordinance. - 2.
 A land division for an existing house with an existing driveway does not have to be approved by Highway and Transportation. - 3.
 An application for a rezoning to a Commercial or Industrial zoning district or a Conditional Use Permit (CUP) in a Commercial or Industrial district shall also be filed with Highway and Transportation to determine if the rezoning or CUP will impact the access permit or existing access, and if so, the nature of that impact.

 Highway and Transportation will provide this determination within ten (10) business days of receiving a copy of the application.

 - 4. Zoning and Sanitary Permits and Emergency Response Numbers. - a.
 An application for the first new building on the parcel, first sanitary system or new Emergency Response Number on the parcel shall not be approved until an access permit has been issued by Highway and Transportation. - b.
 A new access permit will not be required for building additions and accessory structures. - c.
 A new access permit will be required for residential building demolition and replacement with a new building(s). - d.
+Highway and Transportation will review access permits for all commercial and industrial buildings that are replaced.

+(g) Fees.

-Highway and Transportation will review access permits for all commercial and industrial buildings that are replaced. - (f) Fees.
-The applicant shall pay to Highway and Transportation a non-refundable fee for each access permit application as determined by the type of access.
-All fees shall be received prior to the issuance of any application for permit.
-Refer to Columbia County Fee Schedule for amendments and changes to current fees.
+- 1. The applicant shall pay to Highway and Transportation a non-refundable fee for each access permit application as determined by the type of access.
+All fees shall be received prior to the issuance of any application for permit. - 2.
 If a variance is required of the Highway Committee, the applicant shall pay to Highway and Transportation a non-refundable fee for each access application permit for variance in addition to the standard application fee.
-All fees shall be received prior to meeting with the Highway Committee and the issuance of any application for permit.

-Refer to the Columbia County Fee Schedule for any amendments and changes to current fees.

-If an appeal is requested of the Highway Committee, the applicant shall pay to Columbia County Highway and Transportation a non-refundable fee for each access application permit to be appealed.
-The fee is over and above the standard application fee.
-All fees shall be received before the issuance of any permit application and, if applicable, any review by a supervisory or advisory committee.
+All fees shall be received prior to meeting with the Highway Committee and the issuance of any application for permit. - 3.
+If an appeal is requested of the Highway Committee, the applicant shall pay to Columbia County Highway and Transportation a separate and non-refundable fee for each access application permit upon filing each appeal. - 4.
+Refer to the Columbia County Fee Schedule for amendments and changes to current fees. - 5.
+No fee is required for work performed by or on behalf of Highway and Transportation.

-(g) Enforcement and Penalties.
+(h) Enforcement and Penalties.